Last Updated on 19.4.23 by Christian Mancier

 How to Deal with these Challenges

-The best way to deal with baggage is to be as open as possible and tackle challenge with structured communication.
-As a family or owner managed business you need to have clear values and goals that can be achieved as a team.
+The best way to deal with baggage is to be as open as possible and tackle challenges with structured communication.
+As a family or owner-managed business, you need to have clear values and goals that can be achieved as a team.
 If there is an elephant in the room, it’s best to say hello.
 Sometimes it is easier for some families to get a third party involved who can facilitate a structured discussion which often leads to smoother and more valuable conversations.

 Here are the ways you can address the two main family challenges:

 - For family dynamics and relations creating a partnership or shareholder agreement will define your relationships.
 Such important documentation can prevent disputes and arguments from arising in the first place as business partners can consult these in order to resolve problems.
 If things do start to turn sour without a shareholder agreement things can get terribly messy and very expensive, very quickly.
 Around a third of owners don’t believe that shareholder agreements are necessary, but I bet 100% will think they’re important after they’ve had a shareholder falling out.

 - To deal with the challenge of succession, the best way forward is to make a succession plan.
 A well-tailored succession plan will help to address issues related to both ownership succession and management succession.
 A lack of forward planning and vision is often the downfall of a family business.
 Our dedicated team will help you to think about your most important commercial and personal goals and subsequent business transition.
 No stone will be left unturned in what will be perhaps your most important business decision.